Ukrid

 Ukrid is a village in Dulmi community development block, which is a part of Ramgarh district in Jharkhand state, India.

+Ukrid is situated in the main area of Bokaro near to Bari Co-operative, Sector-12 and co-operative colony.

 Demographics

 Covering 387 ha and comprising 344 households at the time of the 2011 census of India, Ukrid had a population of 2054.
 There were 1056 males and 998 females, with 330 people being aged six or younger.

-The same census recorded a similarly-named place in Patratu tehsil, with an area of 154 ha but no inhabitants.
+The same census recorded a similarly named place in Patratu tehsil, with an area of 154 ha but no inhabitants.